srvCodes/continual-learning-benchmark/README.md

 ## Evaluating the logs

 For evaluation, please uncomment the lines per the instructions in `runner.py`.
 This can be used to measure forgetting scores [1], base-new-old accuracies, and average report by holdout sizes.

-## Proposed Forgetting Score

-Code for our correction to the forgetting score (Chaudhary _et al._) can be found [here](https://github.com/srvCodes/continual-learning-benchmark/blob/master/train/result_analyser.py#L211).

 ## Combination of techniques